st7ma784/MLSlurmTemplate/README.md

 ## Deployment :
 This repo is designed to complement the  st7ma784/MLModelDeploy repo. there you will find code for deploying this to HEC/SLURM/ other.
-### WE Need:
+### WE Have:

-A Train script.
+#### A Train script.
+This is where we define the core logic, note that PL doesn't need us to specify hardware for our runs! there's no .cuda() calls - if absoutely needed you may need the occassional to(self.device) but you may e doing something wrong if thats the case.

-A Sweep script.
+#### A Sweep script.
+(CREATESWEEP + RUN SWEEP)
+The sweep defines the settings we wish to trial, there are different methods, things that can be tracked and it's all passed through a dict to the train script

-A script containing a DataModule
+#### A script containing a DataModule
+This contains all the logic surrrounding how our dataset is downloaded and/or preprocessed.
+Would recommend putting anything CPU-bound prep wise or non-training like tokenizations in here!

-PIP/CONDA env
+#### PIP/CONDA env
+Where we store all the libraries needed, by default this is wandb, PL, pySmartDL (for speedy dataset downloads)

 ## Best Practice: